 Furthermore, when I had the rear seat outside, it was also easier to clean it, as well as the rear bench.
-The rear bench stayed in the car, don’t take it out.
+The rear bench stayed in the car; don’t take it out.

 Deep Cleaning of The Carpet Is Easier As Well

+The same image again, but I need to show you that dirty carpet.
+There were plenty of little stones and some mud as well.
 I marked these spots with arrows because that’s the part that’s impossible to reach with your extractor vacuum with the seats inside your car.

-A Better Customer Satisfaction
+Better Customer Satisfaction

 In the end, customer satisfaction is what’s most important.
 Or yours if you’re cleaning your own car.

 Why Car Detailers Don’t Like Removing Car Seats?